A new study finds weight-loss surgery reduces risks of heart attacks and strokes in people with type 2 diabetes mellitus by about 40%.

 Inducing substantial weight loss not only had benefits in treating diabetes and reducing the risks associated with the metabolic disease.
 It also was found to improve sleep apnea, improved blood sugar levels, control hypertension and reduce osteoarthritis.

-“When diabetes gets better, when risk factors like high cholesterol and blood pressure decrease, we would expect improvement,” said bariatric surgeon at the Cleveland Clinic and lead researcher, Dr. Ali Aminian.
+“When diabetes gets better, when risk factors like high cholesterol and blood pressure decrease, we would expect improvement,” said om the Cleveland Clinic the lead researcher, Dr. Ali Aminian.
 “But we didn’t expect it to this extent.
 That’s what’s surprising to us.”

 Weight-loss surgery: A potential way to tackle current health problems